jwabc21/School_projects/README.md

-This is a collection of School projects I was involved in
+This is a collection of School projects I was involved in while I was attending the University of Maryland Smith School of Business.